Is your Toyota wheel bearing noisy, and the ABS light illuminates? Learn how to fix the problem by replacing the wheel bearing of your Toyota.

 You do not need any special tool for this design.

-You need a bearing removal tool on Toyota 4Runner, Tundra, or Tacoma if you need to replace the rear wheel bearing.
+You need a bearing removal tool on a Toyota 4Runner, Tundra, or Tacoma to replace the rear wheel bearing.

 My wheel bearing is fine, but my ABS light is on due to a bad sensor; what should I do?

 Before you replace a Toyota ABS sensor/wheel hub assembly, check the connector at the wheel ABS sensor.
 The connector can corrode and trigger the ABS light.

 What are the common symptoms of having a bad wheel bearing?